 This is a traveling day with not much time for birdwatching, although we will stop to look for Shore Dotterel.
 In Wellington, the capital city, we catch the inter-island ferry to the South Island port of Picton.
 The three-hour journey crosses Cook Strait, the narrow stretch of open sea between the two main islands, and journeys through the quiet waters of the Marlborough Sounds.

 Cook Strait is an excellent location for pelagic species, which should include our first albatross species.

-A morning cruise on a small boat takes us back up Queen Charlotte Sound to Motuara Island, the second of the three predator-free island sanctuaries we will visit during the tour.
+A morning cruise on a small boat takes us through Queen Charlotte Sound to Motuara Island, the second of the three predator-free island sanctuaries we will visit during the tour.

 Here we see South Island Saddleback and the South Island subspecies of New Zealand Robin, both of which are very tame.
 New Zealand Bellbird, Silvereye, and New Zealand Fantail are common, and New Zealand Falcon is sometimes seen.

 Back on the water we search for the rare, locally endemic Rough-faced (King) Shag, which is confined to the Marlborough Sounds, Australian Pied and Little Pied Cormorants, Spotted Shag, Australasian Gannet, Fluttering Shearwater, Little (Blue) Penguin, Caspian Tern, and White-faced Heron.